jackson-mumper/jackson-mumper.github.io/projects/pdx_bike/pdx_bike.md

         </tr>
     </table>
 </div>
-*9th St*
+*9th Ave*

 In general, 9th has a very similar character to 7th - narrow neighborhood streets with lots of parked cars and speed humps.
 However, the bike infrastructure was actually more limited on 9th.
 There were no mini roundabouts, no bike lane when crossing Fremont St, and there was a significant barrier to easy riding in Irving Park.
+The only physical indication I saw that I was on a neighborhood greenway at all was the bicycle design above the stop signs.
+I did not see anyone else cycling on 9th while I was there.

 While on paper it may seem wise to route a greenway through Irving Park, it actually proved to be a fairly significant barrier.
 The park's trails are quite narrow, as they were designed primarily for foot traffic, and I found it difficult to maintain an appropriately slow speed on a e-bike to navigate these trails (and the accompanying pedestrians walking their dogs) safely.
 In comparison, the surrounding neighborhood streets see quite little car traffic, and the cars that are already moving slowly as they maneuver the area's many speed humps, narrow streets, and parked cars.
 The northern end of the park's trail also has a short section that was much too steep to comfortably.